metaforx/django-unfold-extra/README.md

 Django Unfold Extra enhances the Django Unfold admin interface with additional functionality for:

-- **django-cms**: Integration with Django CMS 5.0, including theme, pagetree, plugins, and versioning support
+- **django-cms**: Integration with Django CMS 5.0, including theme, page tree, plugins, and versioning support
 - **django-parler**: Multilingual support for your Django models
 - **versatile-image**: Improved integration with django-versatileimagefield, including preview and ppoi
 - **Unfold auto-update**: Styles can be updated from the official Unfold package via npm